Code-Institute-Submissions/Milestone-Projects/04_milestone-four/README.md

 - A requirements.txt and Procfile are needed for deploying to Heroku in order to specify the language implementation used for the project and that it is to be hosted via the web
 - A separate GitHub branch named heroku is also used to commit and push changes (This code is not visible on GitHub)

 See **requirements.txt** for the necessary dependencies in order to run this code locally or on a IDE of your choice(Cloud9 was used for this project).
-In addition the steps for deploying to a Heroku platform are;
+In addition the steps for deploying to the Heroku platform are;
 1. If not already done, set up an account with [Heroku](https://www.heroku.com/)
 2. Create a new app
 3. Follow instructions to add heroku branch within your remote Git repository